 Sucking thumbs or fingers is a natural reflex in babies and young children.
-Most children grow out of sucking their thumbs or fingers around 2-4 years of age.
+Most children grow out of sucking their thumbs or fingers at 2-4 years of age.

 Sucking that goes on over many years can affect the growth of a child’s jaws and the way their teeth line up.
 It might cause permanent dental problems if it keeps going when adult teeth start to come through.
 If you’re concerned that your child’s thumb-sucking and finger-sucking are causing dental problems, talk to your dentist.

-Children are more likely to suck their thumbs or fingers when they’re tired, stressed or hungry.
+Children are more likely to suck their thumbs or fingers when they’re tired, stressed, hungry or sleeping.

-Teeth-grinding in preschoolers is pretty common and doesn’t usually need treatment.
+Teeth-grinding in preschoolers is common and doesn’t usually need treatment.

 Some children clench their jaws quite firmly, and others grind their teeth so hard that it makes a noise.
 Some children grind their teeth during sleep.
 Often, they don’t wake up when they do it – but other people do!

 Most of the time, teeth-grinding doesn’t last and doesn’t cause damage to your child’s teeth.
-But if teeth-grinding does keep going, you might want to talk to your GP or dentist.
-It could lead to your child having headaches and tooth or jaw pain, or wearing down their teeth.
+But if teeth-grinding does keep going, you might want to talk to your dentist or GP.
+It could lead to your child having headaches and tooth or jaw pain or wearing down their teeth.

 Injuries to teeth

-Injuries to your preschooler’s face and teeth can happen when they’re running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages their teeth or face.
+Injuries to your child’s face and teeth can happen when they’re running, climbing, riding scooters and bikes and so on.
+It’s important to see a dentist or GP if your child damages their teeth or face.

-If your child knocks out a baby tooth, don’t try to put it back in, because this can cause problems later on when the adult tooth starts to come through.
+If your child knocks out a baby tooth, don’t try to put it back in, because this can damage the adult tooth that’s developing under the gum.

-Losing a baby tooth before it’s ready to come out usually isn’t a serious dental problem, but it’s important that you take your child to the dentist immediately for a check-up.
+Losing a baby tooth before it’s ready to come out usually isn’t a serious dental problem, but it’s important to take your child to the dentist immediately for a check-up.
 Take the knocked-out tooth too.

-Seeing the dentist and knowing that an adult tooth will eventually fill the space – and that any pain or tenderness will soon go – can help reassure you and your child.
+The dentist can reassure you and your child that an adult tooth will eventually fill the space and that any pain or tenderness will soon go.